unexist/blog/_posts/2021-07-24-microstream-on-helidon.md

 </plugin>
 ```

+### Config is ignored?

+Apparently, [Helidon][2] ignores my `microprofile-config.properties` and its content and to make
+things worse not in a consistent way.
+Sometimes it works and sometimes it does not.

 ### No handler found for path?

-Almost there - just another tiny problem: [Helidon][2] seems to ignore all resources and also my
+Almost there - just another tiny problem: [Helidon][2] seems to ignore all resources and dutifully
-`microprofile-config.properties` file completely.
-This results into:
+reports this when I try to send something to my expected resource:

 #### **Log**:
 ```log